neetjn/neetgroup.net/README.md

 # neetgroup.net
-Company website created with RoR and Riot.js.
+Company website created with Laravel and Riot.js.